dotnet/msbuild/documentation/High-level-overview.md

 `ToolTask` is a widely-used helper class for the use case "build a command line for and then run a command-line tool".

 ## Diagnosability / Loggers
-Diagnosability within MSBuild went through some changes.
-Before we had a debugger in additional to basic logs, where you could step through the XML during the build and debug.
-This was discarded in favor of a log focused approach, where MSBuild has a more robust logging system that contains more data to identify what is happening during a build.
+Current diagnosability within MSBuild follows a log focused approach, where MSBuild has a more robust logging system that contains more data to identify what is happening during a build.

 ### General Loggers
 Logging within MSBuild consists of various integrated and third-party loggers.
 Both use the [`ILogger`](https://learn.microsoft.com/dotnet/api/microsoft.build.framework.ilogger) API.
 Built-in loggers include the Binary Logger which produces compressed `.binlog` files, the Console and Terminal loggers for interactive output, and a Text Log.
 Third party loggers  receive events through `ILogger`, and multiple loggers can be connected to a single build.

-Third-party loggers must be specified before the build begins.
+Loggers must be specified before the build begins.
 Because of this, build logic (and NuGet) is not able to manipulate loggers.

 ### Binary logger
 The Binary Logger, also called binlog, is a structured log that captures all the events within a build as well as files that are critical to the build.
 To read a binlog, the MSBuild CLI can replay the events through arbitrary loggers, and third-party tooling like the [Structured Log Viewer](https://msbuildlog.com) can also read binlogs.